RyosukeHonda/Vehicle-Detection-Tracking/README.md

 We can differenciate by choosing the color and gradients.
 Only color feature will result in finding false positive image so we also have to choose the shape features.
 When it comes to extracting shape features, Histogram of Oriented Gradients are good choice.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the Pipeline.ipynb(`get_hog_features` function)

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: